SherG/cool-iron/blog/joe-biden-prophet-isaiah.md

 ## The Bible and political speech

-American Presidents have often quoted the Bible and used its allusions — such as "<a href="https://biblia.com/books/esv/Mt5.14" target="blank">a city set on a hill</a>" — in their speeches.
+American Presidents have long quoted the Bible and used its allusions — such as "<a href="https://biblia.com/books/esv/Mt5.14" target="blank">a city set on a hill</a>" — in their speeches.

 These communications called Americans to live nobly and helped to shape our "<a href="https://www.neh.gov/article/how-america-became-city-upon-hill" target="blank">self-understanding</a>" as a nation.